The Essential Guide to Synthetic Turf Maintenance

 Infill is the material between the turf blades that provides cushion, ballast, and (in some cases) antimicrobial protection.
 Neglecting infill is the number-one cause of premature turf degradation.

-Check Infill Levels
+How to Check Your Infill Levels

 Infill naturally settles and redistributes over time.
 Every 3-6 months, inspect your turf by parting the blades and checking that infill reaches roughly halfway up the fiber height.